Fernandoleano/Data-structure-and-algorithms-cheat-sheet/README.md

 This is still a working progress I'm working hard to get all the Data structures and algorithms so it can help me study for future interviews. algorithms list:
 1. linked list

+Define Linked list: A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
+The elements in a linked list are linked using pointers url to learn more: https://www.geeksforgeeks.org/data-structures/linked-list/